FredHutch/sc-benchmark/README.md

 scatch-dna-go
 -------------

-A drop in replacement for scratch-dna.py written in Go that adds the ability to specify who man files to write in parallel (-p num).
+A drop in replacement for scratch-dna.py written in Go that adds the ability to specify how many files to write in parallel (-p num).
 Also adds verbose output (-v) that shows progress as files are being written.

 ### Example 1 - single threaded: